SaaS Compliance

 Cons

-• No explicit mention of Section 17(2) full-and-final settlement timelines.
+• No explicit mention of F&F settlement timelines or Section 17(2) compliance.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.